teacheredu-euniwell/oer-diversity-inclusion/README.md

 In general, gender refers to the attitudes, feelings, and behaviours that a given culture associates with a person's biological sex (APA, 2012)[^1].
 Gender, sex and related terms are often conflated, and the language related to gender identity and sexual orientation has also evolved rapidly.

 Gender identity is a component of gender that describes a person's psychological sense of their gender.
 Many people describe gender identity as a deeply felt, inherent sense of being a boy, a man, or male; a girl, a woman, or female; or a nonbinary gender (e.g., genderqueer, gender non-conforming, gender-neutral, agender, gender-fluid) that may or may not correspond to the sex assigned to a person at birth, the gender other people presume them to have, or their primary or secondary sexual characteristics.
-Gender identity is not limited to transgender or gender non-conforming individuals - all individuals have a gender identity (APA, 2020)[^2].
+Gender identity applies to all individuals and is not a characteristic only of transgender or gender-nonconforming individuals (APA, 2020)[^2].
+The possible dimensions of gender identity are therefore an ongoing finding process.

 LGBTQIA+ Teachers: Challenges, Impact, and Policy
 ---